Our Science & Technologies

 Overview

 aLAIR1 is a humanized monoclonal antibody that blocks LAIR1, a key immune-inhibitory receptor on tumor-associated myeloid cells.
-LAIR1 blockade reshapes the tumor microenvironment, reduces immune suppression, and enhances T-cell-based therapies.
+LAIR1 blockade reshapes the tumor microenvironment, reduces immune suppression, and enhances antitumor response.

 Technology Origin